squid-cache/squid-cache.github.io/SquidFaq/SquidMemory.rst

  * SquidConf:read_ahead_gap only caps the window of data read from a server and not yet delivered to the client.
 There are at least two buffers (client-to-server and server-to-client directions) and an additional one for each ICAP service the current transaction is going through.

+There is also memory used indirectly: the Operating System has buffers for TCP connections and file system I/O.

 == How can I tell how much memory my Squid process is using? == One way is to simply look at ''ps'' output on your system.
 For BSD-ish systems, you probably want to use the ''-u'' option and look at the ''VSZ'' and ''RSS'' fields: